-Running a usability test without viewing, analyzing it and sharing the results with the rest stakeholders has no value.
+Running a usability test without reviewing and analyzing videos and sharing the results with other stakeholders has no value.

 We have worked very hard to make the analysis process as easy and quick as possible.

 Annotate, Categorize, Export, Share.